Volvo XC90: First generation (2002)

 The XC90 won the North American Car of the Year award and Motor Trend magazine's Sport/Utility of the Year for 2003.

 Jeremy Clarkson, ex-host of Top Gear, has previously owned three XC90s, and claims they were designed by "someone who must've had children due to its practicality."

 Facelifts

 2007 update

-The XC90 was updated for 2007 with a restyled front and rear and a revised interior.
+The XC90 was freshened for 2007 with a facelifted front and rear and a revised interior.
 The 235 hp 3.2 L SI6 straight-6 engine replaced the 208 hp B524T2 straight-5 in the base model for the US market.
 The 2007 XC90 debuted in April 2006 at the New York Auto Show.

 2009, 2010, and 2012 updates

 For model year (MY) 2009, the XC90 received a new rear logo, featuring larger lettering with wider spaces between the "VOLVO" letters.

 In 2010, all XC90 models received painted wheel arches (previously they were optional).
 In addition, a new, larger, circular Volvo logo appeared on the front grille.

 For MY 2012, new LED tail-lights became available on certain models, although entry-level models retain the previous style.
 For MY 2013, the XC90 received a cosmetic refresh that included standard LED daytime running lights and taillights, and exterior revisions including body colour bumpers, rocker panels and silver trim replacing black plastic trim.

 The refreshed model went on sale during late spring 2012 with a base price of US$40,395 for a front-wheel drive base model.
 For the 2014 model year the base price is US$39,700.